You might be reading this because you’ve failed the NCLEX. (If you haven’t, skip down to get to the study tips).

 I was one of those students.
 In high school, I aced all the to advanced classes.

-In nursing school, I skipped most of the lectures for Anatomy and Physiology and just read the book and aced the exams.
+In nursing school, I skipped most of the lectures for Anatomy and Physiology and just read the book.

 Even now, I’m taking an online college level statistics course in my graduate nursing program, but I’m cutting corners big time.

 The reason I’m telling you this is to show you that I know what I’m talking about when it comes to studying.